laaslau/smile/README.md

 It will open camera (or any other) stream, apply smile detection in face region (if such recognized).
 The haarcascade_frontalface_default.xml and  haarcascade_smile.xml used (both are part of opencv installation).
 The result of processing shown in separate window and also in the one where original vidoe run.
-The smile detection result shown in result window (simile or no so smile icon).
+The smile detection result shown in result window (simile or not so smile icon).

 # build
 **preconditions:**